CrowdDynamicsLab/Quadratic-Survey-Dataset-and-Analysis/data/Readme.md

 ## vx_cleaned_public
 These files are extracted user behavior data with the specific options masked.
-Exact options are marked away to protect study participants, thus we do not release the mapping from the id to the actual option.
+Exact options are marked away to protect study participants, thus we do not release the mapping from the id to the actual option. the x in the file name refers to the version that data harvested from. refer to version_id for the mapping.

 - type: The type of the event recorded by the system
     - initializing system: The user began the study